How to reduce plastic waste and pollution in your everyday life

 Skip the fast-food restaurants and make your own food

-Food wrappers, beverage cans are other very common type of litter in our environment.
+Food wrappers and beverage cans or cups are other very common types of litter in our environment.

 Try this: